Jana Fernández: International career

 Fernández has played with all official categories of Spanish youth national teams, including their U17s, U19s, and U20s.
 She was a part of Spain's U-17 national team that won the 2018 U-17 European Championship.
 By winning the U-17 Championship, Spain automatically qualified for the 2018 U17 World Cup.
 Fernandez played every match for the Spanish side that won the tournament, the first World Cup won by Spanish women in any age category.

 On 10 June 2025, Fernández was called up to the Spain squad for the UEFA Women's Euro 2025.

 Personal life

+Fernàndez is trilingual, speaking Catalan, Spanish and English.
+Her high proficiency in English has been widely noted and praised.
+She credits her knowledge of English to her schooling, frequently chatting with foreign Barcelona players and YouTube, and has credited her English to her relative ease settling in and forming friendships after moving to London to play for London City Lionesses (despite the language barrier between some other London City teammates).

+Growing up, Fernández played "a lot" of Minecraft, and still plays the game on her PlayStation.
+She has encouraged her teammates, namely Danish midfielder Malou Marcetto Rylov, to play the game with her.

-Fernández previously dated Ex-Manchester City and Netherlands player Jill Roord.
+Fernández previously dated Dutch midfielder Jill Roord.